 - Likewise, go to Safari > History > Clear History.

 Still webpage in a loop or redirecting after force open URL in the browser.
-Contact your web developer, don’t open until you fix it.
+Contact your web developer, don’t open it until you fix it.

-Solution 8: Only for MacBook, Mac
+Solution 8: Only for Apple MacBook, Mac Computer

 Press command+space bar to open Spotlight and using Spotlight search, open the Keychain Access.